Increasing charity effectiveness

 Since our founding we’ve worked to understand what makes a charity effective; offering help and advice to charities so they can achieve the greatest level of impact possible.
 We’ve aimed to identify barriers to achieving impact, and how changes in the external environment could provide charity support to deliver better results.

 Our early work to develop a framework for analysing charities—originally articulated in Funding success (2005) and The little blue book (2010)—was updated in 2016 and published as What makes a good charity?.

-Theory of change has been core to our work since 2012, as a basis for strategy and for impact measurement.
-Through our research and analysis, training and consultancy, we developed and popularised the idea that charity work should be premised on a theory of change, from which strategy and impact measurement can flow.
+Theory of change has been core to our work since 2012, as a basis for charity strategy and for impact measurement.
+Through our charity research and analysis, training and consultancy, we developed and popularised the idea that charity work should be premised on a theory of change model, from which strategy and impact measurement can flow.
 Our guide to theory of change has been downloaded over 35,000 times.
 It is a key part of much of our consulting work, and feedback from charities and funders confirm how useful it can be.
-We have also shared our thinking and approach on strategy development for charities—most recently as Strategy for impact.
+We have also shared our thinking and approach on charity strategy development—most recently as Strategy for impact.

 We have a focus on how boards can work to create more impact.
 Our work to promote good governance, started in 2009 with the report Board matters, which reviewed the state of charity trusteeship in the UK.
 Since then we have run regular seminars for trustees, produced freely available guidance and commentary on improving governance, worked with the Clothworkers’ Company to set up and deliver the Charity Governance Awards to celebrate examples of effective governance, inputted to the consultation the Lords Select Committee on Charities, and influenced the Charity Governance code.